emilmichaiel/StartPage-BackEnd/README.md

 # Description

-Back end for start page application written in Java using Spring Boot
+Back end for start page application written in Java using Spring Boot for homelabs application.

 # Prerequest